 Find It Here (See images to your left)

 "Use the chair yoga and exploring emotions yoga everyday.
 It got so bad (good really) I had the Dean of Student Behavior sending kids to my classroom after recess when I did yoga as part of their behavior plan.
 I ended up with 30+ kids in my room doing yoga.
 I asked that they either give me a room to do yoga in or have the other teachers do it in their rooms.
 Lol.
 Guess who still gets extra kids because other teachers don’t want to take 10 minutes to relax their kids?" - Gayle B

 Exploring Emotions in 10 Minutes a Day!

-It will be your new daily check-in with your children to figure out how they’re really doing!
+It will be your new daily check-in with your children to find out how they’re really doing!

-Children can visually identify their feelings and explore them through movement, story, and breathing exercises so you can gauge how your children are feeling generally and in the moment.
+Children can visually identify their feelings and explore them through movement, story, and breathing exercises so you can gauge how your children are feeling in general and in the moment.

 Exploring emotions for just ten minutes a day can:

 - Ensure you have a routine for regularly checking in with your children’s emotional states… that goes beyond simply asking “How are you?” and getting a shrug or a scream.